tomsWebConsulting/twcsl/v7.1/Site Wide Image Borders/README.md

 ## Quick Install

 * Add code from file **[site wide image borders.less][2]** to Website > Pages > Custom Code > Custom CSS.
+Refer to [Using the CSS Editor][199] for details.
   Read the code for any instructions within.
-Please see [Using the CSS Editor][4].

 ## Make a Donation